pr3b/lokad/content/posts/abcxyz.md

 ![Items Sold per Month](/images/soldpermonth.png "MonthlySales")

-## 6. Calculate Annual Revenue for Each Product:
+## 6. Calculate Annual Revenue for Each Product

 Calculate the total annual revenue for each product using this script: